Research Enrichment – Public Engagement

 - a successful applicant to one of our schemes – you've received an award confirmation letter.

-You must be a lead applicant.
+In both cases, you must be the lead applicant.

 - Four-year PhD Studentships in Science